Table of Contents

 The following options evaluator_opt are currently available:

-of the formula on the LTS.
-If present, the extension .ext must correspond
+to the evaluation of the formula on the LTS.
+If present, the extension .ext

-the file containing the BES is compressed according to the corresponding
+In this case, the file containing the BES is compressed according to the

-format.
-The list of currently supported extensions and compression formats
+corresponding format.
+The list of currently supported extensions and compression

-is given by the $CADP/src/com/cadp_zip shell-script.
-This option does not
+formats is given by the $CADP/src/com/cadp_zip shell-script.
+This option

-that the property is specified as a system of modal equations in a file
+- Assume that the property is specified as a system of modal equations in

-file[.blk] that must be given as argument to evaluator4 instead of prop[.mcl].
+a file file[.blk] that must be given as argument to evaluator4 instead of

+prop[.mcl].
 This option is mainly intended for debugging purposes.
-The format of the
+The format

 - Evaluate the formula on the LTS using an algorithm optimized